maxitg/SetReplace/README.md

    {}, {}, {}, {}}
 ```

 Here 0 refers to the initial state.
 Note the format is different for creator and destroyer events.
-That is because each edge has a unique creator event, but can have multiple destroyer events in multiway systems.
+That is because each edge has a unique creator event, but can have multiple destroyer events in [multiway systems](#eventselectionfunction).

 There is another property, **`"EdgeDestroyerEventIndices"`** (aka `"DestroyerEvents"`), left for compatibility reasons, which has the same format as **`"EdgeCreatorEventIndices"`**.
+However, it does not work for [multiway systems](#eventselectionfunction).

 ```wl
 In[] := WolframModel[{{1, 2}} -> {{1, 3}, {3, 2}},